The Ginsburg--Sands theorem and computability theory: Separating from

-This brings us to the construction itself.
 Initially, we let $S$ be empty and let no restraints be imposed.
 (In particular, $m_0 = 0$.)
 Now suppose we are at stage $s$.
-If it exists, fix the highest priority requirement of index $e \leq s$ that requires attention at stage $s$ and that has not acted since the last stage, if any, at which a higher priority $\mathcal{P}$ requirement acted.
-If this requirement is $\mathcal{L}_e$, we fix the least witnessing $x_1 > x_0 \geq m_s$ and impose the restraint $r_e = x_1$.
+If it exists, fix the highest priority requirement of index $e \leq s$ that requires attention at stage $s$ and that has not acted since the last stage, if any, at which a higher priority $\Preq$ requirement acted.
+If this requirement is $\Lreq_e$, we fix the least witnessing $x_1 > x_0 \geq m_s$ and impose the restraint $r_e = x_1$.
 We then say that $\mathcal{L}_e$ has \emph{acted}.
+If, instead, the requirement is $\Preq_e$, we fix the least witnessing $x_0 < x_1$ and enumerate every element of the interval $[x_0,x_1)$ into $S$.
+We then say $\Preq_e$ has acted, and cancel the restraints of any lower priority $\Lreq$ requirements.